 Creating and setting up the VM

 When you create a VM, you can specify several options, including the operating system, region, machine type, and persistent disks.
-You must also specify a start-up script to install Google's monitoring agent on the VM.
+Later, after the VM is deployed, you must also install the Google Cloud monitoring agent for SAP NetWeaver on the VM.

 To create a VM: